 Rarely, hemifacial microsomia involves other body systems, bones and soft tissues, like your heart, kidneys, ribs and spine.

-It’s the second most common facial abnormality after cleft lip and palate.
+Hemifacial microsomia affects 1 in every 3,000 to 5,600 live births.
+It’s the second most common facial anomaly after cleft lip or palate.

 Advertisement

-Surgery is often necessary to repair or reconstruct facial features.
+Treatment for this condition depends on the severity of involvement.
+Children with hemifacial microsomia usually need surgery to repair or reconstruct their facial features.
 The type and timing of these procedures depend on your child’s needs.
-It’s often necessary to delay procedures or perform them in multiple stages as your child grows.
+In infancy, the focus of treatment is to make sure your baby is breathing and feeding well.
+In childhood and adolescence, the goal of treatment is to improve the function and appearance of the face.
+It’s often necessary to delay procedures or do them in multiple stages as your child grows.

 Advertisement

-Children with this condition need ongoing medical care, including multiple surgeries.
+Children with hemifacial microsomia need ongoing medical care, including multiple surgeries.
 But once they reach early adulthood, they likely won’t need any more procedures.
 Long-term follow-up may be necessary to check for issues that come back or worsen over time.
-Epibulbar dermoids can return.
 Hearing aids and implants may need adjusting.

 Physical challenges and the psychological effects of looking different can impact your child’s emotional health.
 Seeking support through counseling is essential in helping your child develop coping strategies.